apache/trafficserver/doc/admin-guide/files/ip_allow.config.en.rst

    dest_ip=10.0.0.0/16 action=ip_allow method=GET|HEAD

-This will match the IP address for the targer servers on the outbound connection.
+This will match the IP address for the target servers on the outbound connection.
 Then, if the method is ``GET`` or ``HEAD`` the connection will be allowed, otherwise the connection will be denied.